JoaGamo/GameZip/README.md

 # GameZip
 Designed to be ran by a Torrent client on torrent completion in a linux environment, but can also work standalone

-> [!WARNING]
+> [!INFO]
-> RAWG API was removed on the last update in favour of IGDB API.
+> I added IGDB in the last update if you would prefer to not use RAWG
 > it requires a 5 step setup involving a Twitch account, read here https://api-docs.igdb.com/#getting-started
-> If you would prefer to not use the new API system, stay below version 0.6 of this script.
+> If you would prefer to use IGDB, leave "API=" field empty.

 > [!NOTE]